pschool-in/language-apps/README.md

 ## Input component

-We need to develop an input component for each languages, so that the user can key in any possible character present in the language.
+We need to develop an input component for each language, so that the user can key in any possible character present in the language.

 ## Words to Chars